vishvAsa/kalpAntaram/dharmaH/nibandhaH/kANe/history/v4/2_antyeShTi_Ashaucha_shuddhi/08_shuddhi.md

 - in the case of a sacrifice it may be said to begin when the priests are chosen,
 - in the case of vratas and _japa_ when the saṅkalpa (declaration) is made,
-- in the case of marriage when the Nândiśrāddha is performed,
+- in the case of marriage when the Nāndiśrāddha is performed,
 - and in the case of a śrāddha when the food meant for the brāhmaṇas has been cooked completely.

+#### Things which can be taken
 Certain things could be taken from the house of one who was undergoing āśauca[^655] on birth or death and who was the owner thereof (though not actually from his hand, but with his permission).
 The Kūrmapurāṇa enumerates such articles.
 They are "fruits, flowers, raw vegetables, salt, firewood, butter-milk, curds, ghee, oil, drugs, milk and dry food" (like _laddus_, lājas ).

 Marīci (q. by Mit. on Yaj.
 III.
 17) and Trimśac-chloki verse 20 present oven longer lists of such things.